-The Board commenced the evaluation of the effectiveness of the Board, all its committees and individual Directors.
-The evaluation will be done through structured questionnaires and results of the evaluation are shared with all Directors.
-The evaluation for FY2022 had begun but was not completed at the time of publishing this report.
+The Board completed the evaluation of the effectiveness of the Board, all its committees and individual Directors.
+The evaluation is done through structured questionnaires and results of the evaluation are shared with all Directors.
+The evaluation FY2023 was completed at the time of publishing this report.